mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/aem-assets-cloud-connector.md

 ### 4. Staged rollout to a limited audience
 Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before expanding the rollout to a broader audience.

-At this point, you are ready to create the connection for Adobe Experience Manager Assets.
+At this point, you're ready to create the connection for Adobe Experience Manager Assets.
 You can click the **Create** button to publish your connection and index published web assets from your Adobe Experience Manager Assets.

 For other settings—such as Access Permissions, Data inclusion rules, Schema, and Crawl frequency—we set defaults based on what works best with Adobe Experience Manager Assets data.
 The default values are listed in the following table.